 The degree meets the training and education requirements for the State of NH Early Childhood Teacher Credential Level 5.
 (Refer to the Early Childhood Professional Development System Guide for other criteria for this level.)
 Graduates are prepared for immediate entry as competent professionals into the field of early childhood education as teachers in NH licensed child care centers, Head Start programs, nursery schools, family child care programs, and as paraeducators in elementary schools.
 Graduates may also decide to further their education at four year colleges.
-Courses are offered day, evening, and 100% on-line.
+Courses are offered day, evening, and 100% online.

-All first year early childhood (EC) courses require a two hour weekly lab component where students will actively engage with young children to make connections between theory and practice, to carry out class assignments, and to learn through observation and play.
-(Please see individual course descriptions for second year EC courses to see the child/family/program participation requirements for each course.)
+All early childhood (EC) courses except EC 288 require a weekly child care lab component where students will actively engage with young children to make connections between theory and practice, to carry out class assignments and to learn through observation and play.
+Students taking concurrent courses can use the same lab time for all courses.
+Students in practicum may use their practicum site as their lab hours for other courses taken concurrently with practicum.
 Faculty encourage students to complete their degree in a time frame that allows them to be most successful.
 For typical day students who are also working part-time, 5 or 6 semesters often works best.
-Evening or on-line students working full time can typically plan on a longer time frame.
+Evening or online students working full time can typically plan on a longer time frame.